ronyv89/skydrive/README.md

 1. Every thing is an object.
 For eg: Skydrive::Folder, Skydrive::File
 2. I have introduced a new object Skydrive::Collection when the result contains multiple type objects
 3. Downloading files have been enabled
+4. UPDATE!
+Uploading enabled too!!!!

 ## Todo

-1. File upload
-2. More specs
+1. More specs

 ## Contributing